Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/Concepts/3-windows-function/2-rank-vs-dense_rank/rank-vs-dense_rank.md

 # RANK & DENSE_RANK

+---In T-SQL, RANK and DENSE_RANK are the "competitive" siblings of ROW_NUMBER

 ## What are RANK & DENSE_RANK?

 These are window functions used to assign a rank to each row within a partition.